 IMPORTANT: Be careful when executing macro buttons from a slider, gesture pad, or from other repeating buttons, especially if the macro includes long-running buttons, buttons that request and process feedback, or includes pauses.
 Commands can be sent very quickly when being executed in this manner, and if commands must execute in a given order, or wait for feedback to arrive and then be processed, fast/repeated executions of macros can cause unexpected results.
-For this reason, TouchControl will not allow more than one instance of a given macro to be running at any given time.
-If a macro is running and another instance of the same macro is attempted to be executed (such as when executing from a slider, gesture pad, etc.), that subsequent instance of the macro will not run.
+For this reason, TouchControl will not allow more than once instance of a given macro to be running at any given time.
+If a

+Page 49 of 190 Back to top macro is running and another instance of the same macro is attempted to be executed (such as when executing from a slider, gesture pad, etc.), that subsequent instance of the macro will not run.
 It will not queue up and run later - it simply will be skipped.